pip-services/pip-services-docs/content/en/dart/tutorials/data_microservice/step4.md

 ```

-These tests can be run using the same npm test command that we used to run the persistence tests.
+These tests can be run using the same pub test command that we used to run the persistence tests.

 Our service is now just one step away from being completed!
 All that we have left to write is [Step 5.
 Implementing an HTTP service.](../step5)